randruc/Lazuli/doc/a_simple_example.rst

 A simple example
 ================

-Instead of the traditionnal "Hello world", we show here a simple clock application.
+Instead of the traditional "Hello world", we show here a simple clock application.

 This application demonstrates a simple clock that prints the time every second